-To continue managing releases using the Publishing API, you must either remove any high-risk or sensitive permission requests from your app and create a new release with the revised app bundle or prepare and roll out your release using the Play Console web UI, following these steps:
+To continue managing releases using the Publishing API, you must either remove any high-risk or sensitive permission requests from your app and create a new release with the revised app bundle.
+You can also prepare and roll out your release using the Play Console web UI by following these steps:

 Upload your app bundle with high-risk or sensitive permissions requested

 Complete the Permissions Declaration Form as above